 🥂 Art Deco & Prosecco

-Rating: 5 ⭐️ | Duration: 4 hours
+Rating: 5 ⭐️

-On this tour, you’ll follow in the footsteps of Agatha Christie and embark on an elegant journey through 19th century Istanbul.
+On this tour, you’ll follow in the footsteps of Agatha Christie and embark on an elegant trip through 19th century Istanbul.
 The tour begins at the legendary Sirkeci Station (the final stop for the Orient Express) before crossing over the Galata Bridge to the Beyoglu district.
-The tour includes multiple stops at iconic art nouveau and art deco buildings, charming passages of Beyoglu’s golden age, and a visit to the second-oldest metro line in the world.

 Along the way, you’ll sample local wines at a traditional wine lounge, as well as a stop for high tea with live piano music at the most elegant hotel in Istanbul.